Summer McIntosh set for 400m freestyle final clash with Ledecky, Titmus at aquatics worlds | CBC Sports

 The semifinals will begin at 8:01 a.m.
 ET on Sunday morning, with the final on Monday at 8:23 a.m.

-The Canadian men qualified for Sunday's 4x100m freestyle relay final (8:43 a.m.
+The Canadian men - consisting of Liendo, Montreal's Edouard Fullum-Huot, and Toronto's Javier Acevedo and Ruslan Gaziev - qualified for Sunday's 4x100m freestyle relay final (8:43 a.m.
 ET) after clocking the fourth best time.
 Great Britain - a favourite for the event - originally finished atop Canada's heat, but were disqualified for an exchange violation.

 Eric Brown of Pointe-Claire, Que., finished sixth in his heat in the men's 400m freestyle with a time of 3:50:68.
 While it was a personal best time for the 20-year-old, his placing of 23rd in the 55-man field was well back of the top-eight spot needed to qualify for the 7:02 a.m.
 ET final on Sunday.